Introduction

 Bridging the gap between business goals and product capabilities is essential:

-• Create process flow diagrams to illustrate current vs. future states.
+- Create process flow diagrams to illustrate the current state versus the future state.

 Facilitate Cross-Functional Communication